Undergraduate Course: Business Analytics and Information Systems (BUST08032)

 ||Your work will be assessed in three ways:

-2. Report of 2000 words in which each group of maximum 6 students to report their findings stemming from the analysis of a management decision problem (30% of the Final Mark); peer assessment scores from other group members carried out via WebPA adjusts by 20% the Essay mark for each individual group member.
+2. Essay of 1500-2000 words in which each group of 4 or 5 students report their findings stemming from the analysis of a management decision problem (30% of the Final Mark); peer assessment scores from other group members carried out via WebPA adjusts by 20% the Essay mark for each individual group member.

 3. A degree examination (40% of the Final Mark).